fnrg-nfv/p4sfc/basic/README.md

     Then, the other pktgen program starts to receive packets.
 Otherwise, it means that something is wrong in your environment setting.

-6. Congratulations! your environment has been set up correctly and you can start your own exploration!
+1. Congratulations! your environment has been set up correctly and you can start your own exploration!

+## TODO
+- h1 and h2 in the above containernet cannot ping with each other.